 • Hand gloves

-Here are steps required when repainting your deck;
+The steps required when repainting varnished wood

-Cleaning the Surface:
+Cleaning the Surface

 You will need to wipe the surface of the varnished wood with any household detergent, but if there is any tough stain, you may use a strong chemical like Trisodium Phosphate (TSP).
 This is needed to eliminate any stain that might prevent the paint from getting adhesion and allow the sandpaper to be smoothly effective.

-Filling Cracks with Wood Putty (If any):
+Filling Cracks with Wood Putty

 If there is any crack or uneven surface on the wood surface, it is necessary to level it up with wood putty.
 After this, use a scraper to level it and wait for it to dry completely.
 If this is not done, it will make the surface to be rough and you won’t be able to achieve an even, seamless finish.

-Using Sand Paper:
+Using Sand Paper

 Paint does not generally stick well to varnish without treating the varnish ahead of time.
 So to get a smooth, professional look if you plan to paint over varnish, it will need to be expertly sanded first.
 This should be done by a furniture refinishing professional.
 After sanding the surface, wipe the surface of the wood to remove any dirt and residue using a damp cloth.

-Priming the Surface:
+Priming the Surface

 As earlier mentioned, paint doesn’t necessarily stick very well on bare surfaces, but it sticks pretty well to primed surfaces.
 A primer helps to make the surface suitable for the paint to adhere to it and also blocks the varnish and stains from showing through your new paint coat.
 Priming also ensures proper paint coverage, and you might even end up using a fewer number of paint coats.

-Apply Paint:
+Apply Paint

 Now is the time to apply paint to the surface of the wood after the primer has dried and all the necessary steps have been taken.
 You need a paint roller or paintbrush for this, you can choose any paint color for your painting as you desire.
-Meanwhile, if there is any spot or surface you don’t want the paint to touch, seal it off using a painter’s tape or drop cloths.
+Meanwhile, if there is any spot or surface you don't want the paint to touch, seal it off using painter’s tape or drop cloths.

-Once the first coat of paint has dried, apply the second coat of sufficient coverage and to make sure that the primer and stains don’t show through.
-If your surface had particularly tough and showy stains, you might want to tint the primer with a bit of the paint to help in concealing the imperfections.
+Once the first coat of paint has dried, apply the second coat of sufficient coverage to make sure that the primer and stains don’t show through.
+If your surface had particularly tough and showy stains, you might want to tint the primer with a bit of paint to help in concealing the imperfections.

 Bottom Line